A novel thirty years in the making

 Section 6 Voice and readability

-1. How did the writing itself feel to read - easy and smooth, or did you trip over sentences anywhere?
+1. How did the writing itself feel to read: smooth and natural, or did you trip over any sentences?

 2. Did the dialogue feel natural?
 Any exchanges that felt off, stiff, or hard to follow?